blua/Beatles-sights/README.md

 ## Installation

-You can install this app in 5 easy steps:
+You can install this app in 7 easy steps:
 1. Download the files
 2. Navigate to the folder where they are
 3. Run `npm install` to install its dependencies
+4. Run `npm build` to build a production version of the app
+5. Run `npm install -g serve` to install the [serve](https://github.com/zeit/serve) package if you don't have it yet
-4. Run `npm start` to launch the server
+6. Run `serve -s build` to launch the server
-5. Open http://localhost:3000 in your browser
+7. Open http://localhost:5000 in your browser

 ## How to use